wheelercj/chriswheeler.dev/content/posts/pdf-tools.md

 * [Diff-pdf](https://news.ycombinator.com/item?id=40854319) is for visualizing the differences between two PDFs.
 * [PDF-Diff](https://news.ycombinator.com/item?id=32353479) is another tool for visualizing the differences between two PDFs.
 * [PDF Annotator](https://pdf-annotator.repeat.day/) is for signing and annotating PDFs.
+* [ripgrep-all](https://github.com/phiresky/ripgrep-all) is like ripgrep, but also searches PDFs and many other file types.
 * [Bank Statement Converter](https://bankstatementconverter.com/) converts PDF bank statements to Excel's XLS format, though most banks let you export CSV files.
 * [PrintFriendly](https://www.printfriendly.com/) converts many file formats to PDF for better printing.
 * [PrintWhatYouLike.com](https://www.printwhatyoulike.com/) lets you print the good parts of any web page while skipping ads and other junk.